ErikRospo/Mini-8/ISA.md

 If the operation does not use the second, the immediate bit is ignored, and should be set to `0`.
 The same applies to the first operand, which is ignored if the operation does not use it.

+## Stack
+How the stack is implemented is left up to implementations.
+However, it must follow several properties:
+1. The stack length MUST be at least 256 bytes long
+      - Overflowing the stack pointer by assuming it is 8 bits long is not recommended, as implementations may vary on their overflow behavior.
+2. A `PUSH` followed by a `POP`, both with the same arguments, should leave the processor state unchanged.
+3. A `POP` on an empty stack is undefined behavior

+The stack pointer is left intentionally hidden from programs.
+This is a conscious design decision to allow for flexibility in implementations.

 ## Suggested Assembler Macros